PratAm/usaco-1/README.md

 # Solutions to the [USACO Training Gateway][1] problems

-This repository contains solutions to the USACO Training Gateway problemas, available at [http://ace.delos.com/usacogate][1].
+This repository contains solutions to the USACO Training Gateway problems, available at [http://ace.delos.com/usacogate][1].
 These solutions are provided "as is".
 I give no guarantees that they will work as expected.
 Submitting my solutions will probably get you banned from the USACO website.